Common topic

 Being denied boarding

-Passengers can be denied boarding a flight to New Zealand while still overseas.
-At check-in, we screen passenger details against its database to determine eligibility to travel.
+When a traveller checks in to their flight, the airline will conduct an Advanced Passenger Processing (APP) system check with us to determine that they have the appropriate valid visa or NZeTA to enter New Zealand.
 Based on this screening, airlines receive a directive such as “Okay to Board,” “Board with Outward Ticket,” or “Do Not Board.”
-If concerns are identified, border officers or Airline Liaison Officers may step in to review travel documents and conduct interviews to assess the traveller’s intent.
+If concerns are identified, Border Officers or Airline Liaison Officers may step in to review travel documents and conduct interviews to assess the traveller’s intent.
 Those who are not considered genuine may be denied boarding.
-This process ensures that only travellers who meet all legal, health, and character requirements are allowed to travel to New Zealand.

-• We have identified concerns which must be mitigated before the traveller is allowed to travel to New Zealand.
+• we have identified concerns which must be mitigated before the traveller is allowed to travel to New Zealand

-• The passenger requires a visa to travel to New Zealand but does not hold one or it is not valid because it has expired or been used.
+• the passenger requires a visa to travel to New Zealand but does not hold one or it is not valid because it has expired or been used

-• The passenger requires a New Zealand Electronic Travel Authority (NZeTA) but does not hold one or does not hold a valid one because it is expired or the incorrect type.
+• the passenger requires a New Zealand Electronic Travel Authority (NZeTA) but does not hold one or does not hold a valid one because it is expired or the incorrect type

-• The passenger is unable to meet entry requirements for New Zealand.
+• the passenger is unable to meet entry requirements for New Zealand.

 Being refused entry to New Zealand